Pea Protein vs Soy Protein: Which Is Better?

 Which Should You Use?

 Both pea protein and soy protein are good options for plant-based protein powders.
 However, pea has slightly higher levels of some amino acids and some may find it easier to digest.
-If you’re looking for a pea protein shake, try a tub of our chocolate Plant-Based Protein Shake.
+If you’re looking for a pea protein shake, try a tub of our chocolate Plant-Based Nutrition Shake.

 Soy and pea powders have comparable amounts of protein and fiber and, unless you are allergic to soy, you don’t have to avoid it.
 “Both are excellent plant-based options.
 Everyone tolerates protein powders differently, so it comes down to personal preference and tolerance,” White says.